yiwen/appnexus-client/README.md

 the library also provides dto classes for both success response and error response, the end user can extend the success response ```ANOKResponse```  based on the response they are getting.

 Currenlty, it only handle two types of content-type of the response, 'applicaiton/json' and 'text/html'.
 When the content type is
 'applicaiton/json', it will try to parse the response into the class you passed in, when the response is 'text/html', it will return the string as response.
+When the response is parseable error response, it will return ```ANErrorResponse`` with all error information from appnexus.

 How to use it: